 Many styles are used at Ingestre, including Naturalism, Brechtian Theatre, Physical Theatre and Theatre of the Absurd.
 Thanks to the stunning environment, it is possible to create highly engaging, immersive, promenade and site-specific performances which engages students and puts the audience at the centre of the action.

-Allowing students to explore a number of situations within a controlled, safe environment provides an ideal opportunity to enhance empathy, using initiative, whilst confidence.
+Allowing students to explore a number of situations within a controlled, safe environment provides an ideal opportunity to enhance empathy, use initiative and build confidence.

 Art workshops at Ingestre offer the time to explore a chosen theme with the depth and variety of techniques that may not always be possible in school.
 Skills and techniques used include drawing, printing, silk painting, wire, collage, canvas and textiles.

 Pupils work individually and in small groups so that they can share ideas, develop reasoning skills, communication, social and team skills and increase self-efficacy.
 Visiting staff are encouraged to participate to learn new skills and to assist transfer of learning back to school.

 At the end of the visit students host an Art Exhibition to the rest of the group which incorporates displaying and introducing the work, discussing themes, challenges, techniques and successes.